HEFTIEProject/zarr-benchmarks/docs/index.md

 ### Compression algorithm & compression level

-#### Write speed
+#### Write time

-The following graph shows write speed for the Zarr-python 2 library, with write time on the x-axis and compression ratio on the y-axis.
+The following graph shows write time for the Zarr-python 2 library, with write time on the x-axis and compression ratio on the y-axis.
 Each compressor is represented with a different colour/symbol, and larger markers represent higher compression levels.
 The compression level is the ratio of the data size when